 The Centre was established in 1985 with a gift from the Alva Foundation, formerly the Southam Foundation.
-Originally called the 'Centre for Study of Services to Vulnerable Families', the Centre's name was changed in 2007 to 'Centre for Applied Family Studies', and its mandate expanded to include families with elderly relatives.
+Originally called the 'Centre for Study of Services to Vulnerable Families', the Centre's name was later changed to 'Centre for Applied Family Studies', and its mandate expanded to include families with elderly relatives.

 A New Name